flashbots/mev-boost/SECURITY.md

 Once we have received your bug report, we will try to reproduce it and provide a more detailed response.
 Once the reported bug has been successfully reproduced, the team will work on a fix.

-## Bounty Program

-The bug bounty program will be a shared bounty pool of up to 50k USD between `mev-boost`, `mev-boost-relay`.

-We would like to welcome node operators, builders, searchers and other participants in the ecosystem to contribute to this bounty pool to help make the ecosystem more secure.